karlipegomes/lab-iac/README.md

 ## Support

-If this project helped you in any way, give them a Star! ⭐️
+If this project helped you in any way, give you a Star! ⭐️